What do you get if you add a dollop of Labrador retriever to a dash of Beagle? You get the beagle lab mix or Labbe, Beagador, or Labeagle.

-This designer dog may be known by several different names.
-But essentially it’s a cross between two popular breeds well known for having fun loving personalities.
+These designer dogs may be known by several different names.
+But essentially, it’s a cross between two popular breeds well known for having fun-loving personalities.

 If a beagle lab mix tempts you, then knowing what you can expect will help you share your life successfully with your new four-legged friend.

 Although it’s tempting to choose a dog based on what it looks like.
-It’s vital that you choose a dog that will fit into your family and your lifestyle.
+It’s always best to choose a dog that fits into your family and your lifestyle.

 Breed history can provide valuable insights into what your dog is likely to enjoy doing.
+As the beagle lab mix is a cross breed, it’s worth familiarizing yourself with both the lab and beagle dog breed to get an idea of what your puppy mix will be like.
 Of course, there are always exceptions to the rule.
 But it’s a good place to start when thinking about adding a dog to your family.

-The modern Labrador has been a recognised breed since 1903 in the UK and since 1917 in the USA within the respective Kennel clubs
+The modern Labrador has been a recognized breed since 1903 in the UK and since 1917 in the USA within the respective British and American Kennel Clubs.

-However, the Labrador’s origins can be traced back to the 1700’s and Newfoundland.
-The ancestors of the modern Labrador were called St John’s dogs and were famous for their love of water.
+However, Labrador’s origins can be traced back to the 1700s and Newfoundland, Canada.
+The ancestors of the modern Labrador retriever were called St John’s dogs and were famous for their love of water.

-With a natural desire to retrieve, solid work ethic and its cooperative nature, it was considered the perfect working dog.
+With a natural desire to retrieve, a solid work ethic, and cooperative nature, it was considered the perfect working dog and great family pets.

-The American Kennel Club first recognised the Beagle in 1885.
+The American Kennel Club first recognized the Beagle in 1885.
 However, its origins are not well defined.
 Thought to have developed from small rabbit-hunting dogs brought to England by the Romans.
-There have been documented reports of beagle like dogs since 400BC.
+There have been documented reports of beagle-like dogs since 400BC.

-However, it was the now extinct Talbot hounds, that were thought to be the ancestors of the modern Beagle.
-Originally much smaller than their current counterparts, Beagles were relatively slow hunting dogs and fell out of favour.
+However, the now extinct Talbot hounds were thought to be the ancestors of the modern Beagle.
+Originally much smaller than their current counterparts, Beagles were relatively slow hunting dogs and fell out of favor.

 Beagle Lab mix appearance